Drilling Rig Accident Lawyers

 If your loved one was killed while working in this profession, then you may be left wondering what you can do at this point.
 You should know that you may be entitled to a wrongful death claim, a special kind of personal injury claim.
 Some employers may try to protect themselves from wrongful death claims by making their employees sign a waiver saying that their family will not file a suit.

-However, even those who have signed a waiver like this may be able to obtain compensation for pain and suffering or lost wages.
+However, even those who have signed a waiver may be able to obtain compensation for pain and suffering or lost wages.

 No one can quantify how much a loved one meant to us, but wrongful death suits seek aid for: